saurontech/USB-4604-BE-linux-driver/readme.txt

 	Bus 007 Device 002: ID 1809:b704 Advantech --> b604/b704 is the ID of USB-4604-B/USB-4604-BM

 7. Loading the driver at boottime
    On systems that are based on systemd, one can add "adv_usb_serial"(without the double commas) to the /etc/modules, /etc/modules.conf or create a new .conf file in /etc/modules-load.d/
    On other systems that don't have systemd, adding the "modprobe" or "insmod" command to the /etc/rc files might also work.

+   7.1 Systemd
+	We also provide a systemd service file, It can remove CDC-ACM, insert USB4604 driver, and reinsert CDC-ACM automatically.
+	It is located at "misc/systemd/usb4604b.service"

+      7.1.1 Install usb4604b.service
+	# make install -C ./misc/systemd/

+      7.1.2 Enabling usb4604b.service
+	Enabling the service on systemd during bootup.
+	# systemctl enable usb4604b.service

+      7.1.3 Starting usb4604b.service
+	This will start the service via systemd right away.
+	# systemctl start usb4604b.service